dharp/matk/manual/source/getting_started.rst

 Add Parameters
 --------------

-Add parameters to the model analysis matching those in the MATK model:
+Add parameters to the model analysis matching those in the MATK model using :func:`add_par <matk.matk.matk.add_par>`:

 .. testcode::